 Automatic Ontologies

 The Decision Ontology is yours.
 Exportable, versioned, auditable.
 Rippletide is the engine; you own the model.
 Confirm export modalities with our engineering team during the validation sprint.

 The Decision Ontology defines the structure.
-The Context Graph stores the live facts within that structure, with temporal validity, provenance, and scope isolation.
-Together they form the reasoning substrate that the Rippletide decision runtime evaluates every agent action against.
+The Context Graph stores facts within that structure, with temporal validity, provenance, and scope isolation.
+Together they support offline decision previews today and can support live Runtime control as the product expands.

+Automatic Ontologies